An alien encounter would probably scare a lot of us. This one really should.

 With almost nothing to go on, Ikaarans were ripe for reinvention.
 The only person of even partial Ikaaran blood who is ever seen in canon is Karyn Archer.

 The only alien characteristic that can be seen is the rather pronounced ridge running from her forehead to her nose.
 Her nose is also wider than most humans’, although she might have had human ancestry providing that look.
 She also has crow’s feet, but those are more likely to be signs of aging and stress.
 Furthermore, she is apparently of Asian descent, which seems to indicate a kinship with Hoshi Sato or Dan Chang or any other Asian crew members rather than any Ikaaran features.

 For the Ikaarans, my idea is that they would be speaking in clicks by choice, rather than necessity.
-But names would be spoken and, therefore, would be intoned more slowly.
+But they would speak names and, therefore, the intonation would be slower.

-There is no information on Ikaaran culture so all of this has been created by me.
+There is no information on Ikaaran culture so I created all of this.
 I decided to make their society completely against birth control, not even bothering to invent it.
-Therefore, their planet, Ikaaria, would be grossly overpopulated.
+Therefore, their planet, Ikaaria, would have gross overpopulation.
 In order to alleviate the burdens of a huge population, two things would happen to their society.

 The other means of controlling the population would be more sinister.
-Instead of birth control, their genome would be altered by their scientists and, as a result, they would all have a kind of self-destruct sequence in their genes.
+Instead of birth control, their scientists would alter their genome.
+Hence, as a result, they would all have a kind of self-destruct sequence in their genes.
 They refer to the disease as the decline, and it is uniformly fatal, and kills Ikaarans before they turn 50.
 As a result, they don’t trust scientists much, and they don’t trust doctors.
 But they don’t need doctors.

-In The All-Stars, the team’s trainer is an Ikaaran, thereby opening up the possibility of having many on-field injuries more or less instantly cured without rehabilitation.
+In The All-Stars, the team’s trainer is an Ikaaran.
+This therefore opens up the possibility of giving many on-field injuries more or less instant cures without rehabilitation.
 No more disabled list!